 It’s not just great for golf though.
 You can also connect it to gaming consoles or media players, with plenty of connectivity for things like Amazon Fire TV Stick HD, Google Chromecast, and Apple TV.

-Because the GT1080HDRx is a short-throw projector, it can be mounted on the floor or ceiling without creating shadows.
-People love the quality of the image and the affordability.
+Because the GT2000HDR is a short-throw projector, it can be mounted on the floor or ceiling without creating shadows.
+People just love the value for money you get with it.
 You can view customer reviews here.

 2. BenQ MW632ST WXGA Short Throw Projector